How MAX Moves Downtown

 We bugged the people in our planning and engineering departments to give us all the details about how our 200-foot-long MAX trains move through Downtown.
 They described all the different parts, how everything works together and what can throw it all off.
-In the future, we’ll look at the role of operators and the impact that riders can have.

 What the System Does

 Green means go, red means stop.
 Our traffic signals are ingrained in us from the time we’re young enough to notice them.

 But did you know that MAX has its own traffic signal system in Downtown Portland?
 And “go” is not green; it’s a vertical, white bar.

 But we’re getting ahead of ourselves.
 Let’s back up — there are two main systems that control the movement of MAX trains…